cashpw/notes.cashpw.com/content/posts/theory_of_action.md

 ## References

 <style>.csl-entry{text-indent: -1.5em; margin-left: 1.5em;}</style><div class="csl-bib-body">
   <div class="csl-entry"><a id="citeproc_bib_item_1"></a>Tyrrel, Lavinia.
 2019.
-“Theory of Change and Theory of Action: What’s the Difference and Why Does It Matter?” <i>Governance and Development Soapbox</i>. <a href="https://abtgovernance.com/2019/07/19/theory-of-change-and-theory-of-action-whats-the-difference-and-why-does-it-matter/">https://abtgovernance.com/2019/07/19/theory-of-change-and-theory-of-action-whats-the-difference-and-why-does-it-matter/</a>.</div>
+“Theory of Change and Theory of Action: What’s the Difference and Why Does It Matter?”
+Governance and Development Soapbox.
+July 18, 2019. <a href="https://abtgovernance.com/2019/07/19/theory-of-change-and-theory-of-action-whats-the-difference-and-why-does-it-matter/">https://abtgovernance.com/2019/07/19/theory-of-change-and-theory-of-action-whats-the-difference-and-why-does-it-matter/</a>.</div>
 </div>